IamPhytan/rosbag-tools/src/rosbag_tools/split/README.md

 Options:
   -o, --output, --outbag TEXT  Basename of the split bag files.
 Defaults to
                                INBAG_COUNT
-  -t, --timestamps TEXT        List of timestamps in the format [S., S.], in
+  -t, --timestamps TEXT        List of timestamps in the format '[S., S.]', in
-                               elapsed seconds since the start of the rosbag --timestamps_file TEXT       Csv file containing timestamps representing elapsed seconds since the start of the rosbag.
+                               elapsed seconds since the start of the rosbag --timestamps-file PATH       Path to a file containing timestamps representing elapsed seconds since the start of the rosbag.
 Each timestamp is on an individual line.
+  -f, --force-overwriting      Force output file overwriting --msg, --msg-path PATH       Custom messages path.
+Can be a path to a ROS
+                               workspace.
-  -f, --force-overwriting      Force output file overwriting -h, --help                   Show this message and exit.
+  -h, --help                   Show this message and exit.
 ```